 It’s an incentive offer designed to keep you as a customer and move certain vehicles off the lot.
 Aside from skipping out on the last three payments, you typically don’t have to pay for going over your mileage limit if you drove more than expected.

-It might be worthwhile to buy your car when your lease ends.
-Especially if you damaged the car or went over the mileage allotment.
-Besides you’d prefer to spend the money you’d have to pay in fees on buying the car instead.
+It might be worthwhile to buy your car when your lease ends, especially if you damaged the car or went over the mileage allotment.
+Besides, you’d prefer to spend the money you’d have to pay in fees on buying the car instead.
 Maybe you really got used to your leased car and just feel like keeping it.

 You have the first right of refusal to purchase your leased vehicle for the residual value.
 If you do not purchase it, the dealership has the next opportunity.
 And if it does not purchase it, the lease company gets it back and sends it to the auction.
 Like trading your vehicle in, if you purchase your leased car, there are no fees or charges.

 Keep in mind that you will have to pay sales tax and DMV fees again if you choose to buy the car.
-It’s better to read the terms of your lease and estimate the condition of your car to figure out if this option is right for you.
+It’s better to read the terms of your lease and examine the condition of your car to figure out if this option is right for you.

 #enjoy your freedom with Grand Prix Motors!